kfbeth/kfr/posts/welcome.md

-# Welcome
+# Welcome - Spring is coming and the ocean beckons

-*Aug 10, 2020*
+*Feb 20, 2021*

-Covid 19 Update: With Dr Bonnie Henry's blessing, paddling to kayakfriendly lodging is now possible for many of the locations listed on this website.
-Where they are open, lodging hosts are doing everything they can to ensure their guests are safe.
-Now we can do our part by paddling in BC and supporting our local kayak friendly places.
-What better antidote to the coronavirus!
-So use this website to browse our listings; contact your chosen places to make sure they're operating, then plan a wonderful trip to enjoy our great outdoors.
+Covid 19 caveat : Please be aware that when travel in BC gets the green light, some of the places on this website will reopen sooner than others.
+Some will make changes and may have to host fewer guests in order to be safe.
+Please check carefully with the individual operators when you're making trip plans.
+That said, what better way to support our local Vancouver Island kayak friendly places while having a wonderful time exploring our own beautiful ocean backyard.

 ![kayaking](https://kayakfriendly.com/img/12.jpg)